bcmichael/RNMR-Docs/docs/command/full_command.md

 - UCSF
 - VNMR

-Note that while the user need not be viewing the processing buffer to use `EXP`, `EXP` exports only the contents of processing buffer 1.
 If the `EXP` command is used at console level and fspec is not provided, RNMR will prompt the user for the name of the file to contain the exported data.
 The default file name in the prompt will depend upon the archive and record currently being viewed in processing buffer 1.
 By default `EXP` will store data in the user's foreign directory.

 If an export file has been opened with `OPNEXP` the data will be stored in that file and `EXP` will neither use nor prompt for fspec.
 The format must match the format specified in `OPNEXP`.